mlfpm/MLFPM_symposium_workshop/README.md

 To execute it, go to [RStudio cloud](https://rstudio.cloud) (you can log in with your gmail credentials), and click on "New Project" -> "New Project from Git Repository".
 When prompted, paste the lint to this repo.
+After some loading time, we're good to go!

 ---